UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 Tools: Figma

-• Based on the brainstorming session in Framepad, create low-fidelity wireframes in Figma.
+• Low-Fidelity Wireframes: Based on the brainstorming session in Framepad, create low-fidelity wireframes in Figma.
 Start by mapping out layouts for key pages (e.g., home, product, about, etc.).

 • Define the information architecture, basic page layouts, and user interactions.

-• Design the user flow with Figma’s prototyping features to link wireframes together for simple navigation.
+• User Flow Design: Design the user flow with Figma’s prototyping features to link wireframes together for simple navigation.

 • Typography